zjnolen/PopGLen/config/README.md

   - `min_size:` A size in bp (integer).
 All contigs below this size will be excluded from analysis.

+- `ancestral:` A path to a fasta file containing the ancestral states in your reference genome.
+This is optional, and is used to polarize allele frequencies in SAF files to ancestral/derived.
+If you leave this empty, the reference genome itself will be used as ancestral, and you should be sure the [`params`] [`realSFS`] [`fold`] is set to `1`.
+If you put a reference here, you can set that to `0`.

 Reference genomes should be uncompressed, and contig names should be clear and concise.
 Currently, there are some issues parsing contig names with underscores, so please change these in your reference before running the